pytorch/torchtune/docs/source/overview.rst

 **Native PyTorch**

-torchtune is a native-PyTorch library.
+torchtune is a native PyTorch library.
 While we provide integrations with the surrounding ecosystem (eg: `Hugging Face Datasets <https://huggingface.co/docs/datasets/en/index>`_, `EleutherAI's Eval Harness <https://github.com/EleutherAI/lm-evaluation-harness>`_), all of the core functionality is written in PyTorch.